LandonTClipp/lambda-docs/docs/public-cloud/on-demand/serving-llama-31-vllm-gh200.md

     for future use, and then click **Done** to exit the dialog.
 1. Navigate to the
     [Llama-3.1-8B-Instruct page](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct){ target="_blank" .external }
+    and
-    and then review and accept the model's license agreement.
-After you accept the agreement, Hugging Face submits a request to access the repository for approval.
+    [Llama-3.1-70B-Instruct page](https://huggingface.co/meta-llama/Llama-3.1-70B-Instruct){ target="_blank" .external }.
+For each model,review and accept the model's license agreement.
+    After you accept each agreement, Hugging Face submits a request to access the model's repository for approval.
 Approval tends to be fast.
-You can see the status of the request in your Hugging Face account settings.
+You can see the status of each request in your Hugging Face account settings.

 ### Set up your Python virtual environment